JAGADISHSUNILPEDNEKAR/JagadishSP.github.io/README.md

 # JagadishSP.github.io
-Blogging my journey of Blockchain,Web3 and Smart Contracts and any other disruptive technology
+Blogging my journey of Blockchain,Web3 and Smart Contracts and other disruptive technologies